negaolucifer/heroku-buildpack-tesseract/README.md

 # Heroku Buildpack Tesseract

 This package provide a custom Heroku buildpack providing the [Tesseract OCR](https://code.google.com/p/tesseract-ocr/) binary and all the required libraries to Heroku apps.
-Training data for English and Finnish language is provided.
+Training data for English and Portuguese language is provided.

 ## Configuration